Documentation

 • x86_64 and ARM64 (Apple Silicon) architectures

-• Container registries: GitHub Container Registry (ghcr.io), Docker Hub, quay.io
+• Container registries: GitHub Container Registry (ghcr.io), Docker Hub, Quay.io — images for linux/amd64 and linux/arm64

 Current version

-v0.1.0 — Initial release.
+v1.0.0 — Envelope encryption at rest, GDPR data retention, multi-tenancy, superadmin role, telephone channel guide.
 See the CHANGELOG for a full list of changes.

 Requirements